shullgroup/rheoQCM/README.md

 If you are a Matlab user, our long-term developed Matlab version software can be found here: <https://github.com/Shull-Research-Group/QCM_Data_Acquisition_Program>.
 It is developed and being maintained by Josh Yeh.
 This Python project is developed based on the Matlab version.

+A currently running Matlab version of data analysis with QCM-D data can be found here: <https://github.com/sadmankazi/QCM-D-Analysis-GUI>.
+It is writen by Kazi Sadman from our group.

 ## Acknowledgments

 * Josh Yeh